gwbischof/deep_designer/README.md

 - Figure out if it would be helpful to add [Memory](https://docs.agno.com/agents/memory) or [Knowledge](https://docs.agno.com/agents/knowledge)
 - Generate tasks for coding agents from the design document, similar to [claude-task-master](https://github.com/eyaltoledano/claude-task-master).
 - Better docs.
+- Try with deepseek reasoning models to reduce cost.
 - I'm not sure if an MCP makes sense for this project, because there is a lot of human-in-the-loop to get from the Idea document to the Design document.
 If we add the feature to generate tasks, then you can just tell your coding agent to work through the tasks file.

 ## Structure